kazizi-swe/mental-health-ml/README.md

 # mental-health-ml
-A machine learning model written using Python with the help of Jupyter notebooks.
+A Logistic regression model written using Python with the help of Jupyter notebooks.

 ### Objective: